molgenis/molgenis-service-armadillo/docs/pages/faq.md

 ??? question "Docker gives a `java.socket` error"
     You might need to enable Docker socket.
 On Docker desktop you can find that under 'settings' and 'advanced'.

-??? question "Can I use docker compose to start containers?"
+??? question "Can I use docker compose to start DataSHIELD profiles?"
-    Instead of making Armadillo start/stop DataSHIELD containers you can also use docker compose.
+    Instead of making Armadillo start/stop DataSHIELD profiles you can also use docker compose.
 See commented section in docker-compose.yml file.

 ??? question "Can I pass environment or commandline variables instead of application.yml?"
     Yes, it is standard spring.